MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-tunnel-upgrade.md

 Changes in this release:

 - Minor bug fixes
 - A new version of the *mst-readiness* tool is available for download.
 We recommend using the updated script, which now checks the Linux server build for the presence of the *ip_tables* module.
-While most Linux distributions load this module be default, this is not the case beginning with RHEL 8.5.
+While most Linux distributions load this module be default, some versions, like RHEL 8.5, do not.

   For more information including where to download the tool, see [Run the readiness tool](../protect/Microsoft-tunnel-prerequisites.md#run-the-readiness-tool).